To park in a Kurzparkzone (short-term parking zone) in Vienna, you need to fill out and display a Parkschein (prepaid parking voucher). Here’s how…

 The prepaid parking vouchers

-Almost all areas in Vienna are now covered by a single Kurzparkzone, so you need Parkscheine for most street parking.
+Almost all areas in Vienna are now covered by one giant Kurzparkzone.

 You obtain these prepaid parking vouchers from, for example, newsagents / tobacconists (Trafik), public transport ticket offices, ticket machines in subway stations, some petrol stations, and the Austrian automobile associations ARBÖ and ÖAMTC.

-The 15-minute purple Parkschein is free, but the others cost as follows from January 1st, 2023:
+The 15-minute purple Parkschein is free, but the others cost as follows in 2024:

 - up to 30 mins (red voucher): 1.25 Euro